The geometry of maximal representations of surface groups into SO(2,n): Maximal representations into

-The Anosov property implies that maximal representations are \emph{loxodromic}.
+The Anosov property implies that maximal representations are \emph{proximal}.
 In particular, the limit curve $\xi$ can be reconstructed from the attracting and repelling eigenvectors of $\rho(\gamma)$ for $\gamma \in \Gamma$.
-More precisely, we have the following :
+More precisely, we have the following: